klaidliadon/umbrella-content/en/operations/sexual-assault/beginner/s_types-of-assault.md

 ---
 index: 1
-title: Types of assault
+title: Types of sexual violence
 ---
-### Sexual assault is a specific category of threat requiring prevention, mitigation, crisis management and after-care.
+### Sexual violence is a specific category of threat requiring prevention, mitigation, crisis management and after-care.

-This lesson outlines prevention.
+This lesson outlines strategies to prevent sexual assault.

-[Sexual assault advanced](umbrella://lesson/sexual-assault/1) outlines strategies if you are raped or assaulted.
+[Sexual assault advanced](umbrella://lesson/sexual-assault/1) outlines strategies if you are harassed, raped or assaulted.

 [Sexual assault expert](umbrella://lesson/sexual-assault/2) outlines strategies when a team member is raped or assaulted.